 - 1. Apply a delta-lognormal distribution to red abalone transect counts; - 2.
-Estimate summary statistics (including confidence interval of the mean) according to the best approximating distribution.
+Estimate summary statistics (including confidence interval of the mean).

 Once the CI of the mean of each site-year combination is calculated, the color category is calculated for each of three indicators.
-Thus, the CI intervals are calculated separately for each individual site, and then the fraction (percentile) of the CIs that meet density criteria (see below) and used evaluate traffic light status.
+Thus, a CI is calculated separately for each individual site, and then the fraction (percentile) of the CIs that meet density criteria (see below) are used to evaluate traffic light status.